amargaritov/starlit/README.md

 * limiting decay of learning rate of the LSTM mixer (learning rate is kept constant after input symbols are processed)
 * replacing doubles with floats in few places
 * compiling with profiled gueded optimisations
+* embedding a compressed english dictionary and a file with new article order as part of the compressor binary

+# Building/constructing instructions
+Constructing STARLIT compressor includes following steps
+* building cmix + STARLIT with profile guided optimisations
+* compressing compressor binary with UPX
+* compressing the english dictionary with the resulting compressor
+* compressing the file with new order of articles with the resulting compressor
+* merging the compressor binary with the compressed versions of the english dictionary and the new order file

+Constructing STARLIT compressor requires clang-12, upx-ucl and make packages.
+On Ubuntu 18, these packages can be installed by running the following scripts:
+`./install_tools/install_upx.sh`
+`./install_tools/install_clang-12.sh`

+We provide a bash script for constructing STARLIT compressor on Ubuntu 18.
+It places the copmressor binary named `cmix` in `./run` directory.
+The script can be found under
+`./build_and_construct_comp.sh`

+# Running instructions

 # Below is the original README from [the original cmix repo](https://github.com/byronknoll/cmix)
 cmix version 18